ARMSX2/armsx2-web/README.md

 - **Node.js 22+** _or_ **Bun 1.1+**
 - **npm**, **pnpm**, or **bun**

-> Now powered by Vite + React 19 for a faster dev experience, parts taken from tanos.fm.
+> Powered by Vite + React 19 for a faster dev experience, parts taken from tanos.fm.

 ### 🔧 Installation